 Your bladder can be a lot of things – flaccid, neurogenic, neurotic, incompetent, incomplete, reflexive, spastic… the list just goes on and on.
-So which one of the list above doesn’t belong, which one isn’t like the rest?
+So which one of the bladder adjectives on the list above doesn’t belong, which one isn’t like the rest?

 I’ll give you a minute to think about that.
 No Googling the answer.

 So did you guess incompetent?
 I did (and I was wrong).
 It’s a trick question.
-They’re actually all possible adjectives for your bladder’s behavior.
+However, they’re actually all possible adjectives for your bladder’s behavior.
 So in the interests of a little public education, I’ve pulled together the definition of each of these common bladder adjectives for your reference.

-- Neurotic – an outdated term for patients with a history of neurosis that center on the bladder.
-It can also be called irritable bladder.
+an outdated term for patients with a history of neurosis that center on the bladder.
+Its other name is an irritable bladder.
 Key symptoms include: worry and anxiety focused on bladder activity, pain while urinating, nervous spasms of the urethra and bladder neck, persistent feeling of weight over the pubic region.

-- Incomplete – A function of Underactive Bladder Syndrome (UAB).
-UAB is a urological condition characterized by bladder underactivity causing difficulty in voiding, resulting in incomplete bladder emptying.
+A function of Underactive Bladder Syndrome (UAB).
+UAB is a urological condition, its characteristics are bladder underactivity causing difficulty in voiding, resulting in incomplete bladder emptying.
 The International Continence Society (ICS) refers to the condition of detrusor underactivity, defined as a contraction of reduced strength and/or duration, resulting in prolonged bladder emptying and/or failure to achieve complete bladder emptying within a usual time span.
 Bladder underactivity may cause overdistention of the bladder, resulting in overflow incontinence.

-- Spastic – a form of neurogenic bladder caused by a lesion of the spinal cord above the voiding reflex center.
-It is marked by loss of bladder control and bladder sensation; incontinence; and automatic, interrupted, incomplete voiding.
-It is most often caused by trauma but may result from a tumor or multiple sclerosis.
+A form of neurogenic bladder caused by a lesion of the spinal cord above the voiding reflex center.
+In fact, loss of bladder control and bladder sensation mark it; incontinence; and automatic, interrupted, incomplete voiding.
+Most often trauma causes it but it may result from a tumor or multiple sclerosis.
 Also called automatic bladder, reflex bladder.

 Any adjectives I’m missing?
 Put your entries (and their definitions) in the comments section!